-- 2.3 Evidence that the nursing educational unit's administrator and faculty have developed the following: - 2.3.1 Philosophy, mission, goals, and program outcomes for the nursing educational unit that are congruent with those of the parent institution; - 2.3.2 Course sequence of the nursing educational unit including general education requirements and pre-requisites; - 2.3.3 Overall curriculum, to include but not limited to: - 2.3.3.1 Course descriptions, student learning outcomes for each course including unit objectives, and learning activities for all courses offered in the first year of the nursing program curriculum; - 2.3.3.2 Incorporation of established professional standards, guidelines, and competencies; - 2.3.3.3 Evaluation methodologies, which are varied and measure student learning and program outcomes; - 2.3.3.4 Practice learning environments that are appropriate to achieve student learning and program outcomes; - 2.3.4 Nursing program budget which has been approved by the institutional process; - 2.3.5 Organizational chart of the parent institution representing the relationship of the nursing educational unit to the parent institution; - 2.3.6 Admission, promotion, and graduation policies for the nursing educational unit and justification if different from other institutional requirements; - 2.3.7 Systematic plan of evaluation for the nursing educational unit to ensure program effectiveness in fulfilling mission, goals, program and student learning outcomes, reflective of national accreditation standards. - 2.4 Provisions by the sponsoring institution for the following:
+- 2.3 Evidence that the nursing educational unit's administrator and faculty have developed the following: - 2.3.1 Philosophy/mission, goals, and expected program outcomes for the nursing educational unit that are congruent with those of the parent institution; - 2.3.2 Course sequence of the nursing educational unit including general education requirements and pre-requisites; - 2.3.3 Overall curriculum, to include but not limited to: - 2.3.3.1 Course descriptions, student learning outcomes for each course including unit objectives, and learning activities for all courses; - 2.3.3.2 Incorporation of established professional standards, guidelines, and competencies; - 2.3.3.3 Evaluation methodologies, which are varied and measure student learning and program outcomes; - 2.3.3.4 Practice learning environments that are appropriate to achieve student learning and program outcomes; - 2.3.4 Nursing program budget which has been approved by the institutional process;

-- 2.4.1 Quality support services including registrar, admissions, testing, counseling, student personnel services, safety and maintenance, printing and duplicating, secretarial and clerical, etc.; - 2.4.2 The health and welfare of students; - 2.4.3 Sufficient fiscal, physical, technological and learning resources; - 2.4.4 Approved affiliation agreements with institutions and clinical practice learning environments at which student learning will occur that: - are legally binding agreements - require completion of the clinical agency form (APPENDIX H) - ensure faculty responsibility for students and student learning experiences - contain termination clauses - provide for periodic review and revision as necessary; - 2.4.5 Accreditation by a national nursing accrediting body approved by the United States Department of Education.
+- 2.3.5 Organizational chart of the parent institution representing the relationship of the nursing educational unit to the parent institution; - 2.3.6 Admission, promotion, and graduation policies for the nursing educational unit and justification if different from other institutional requirements; - 2.3.7 Systematic plan of evaluation for the nursing educational unit to ensure program effectiveness in fulfilling mission, goals, program and student learning outcomes, reflective of national accreditation standards. - 2.4 Provisions by the sponsoring institution for the following: - 2.4.1 Adequate support services including but not limited to registrar, admissions, testing, counseling etc. - 2.4.2 The health and welfare of students; - 2.4.3 Sufficient program and faculty support including but not limited to staff, fiscal, physical, technological and learning resources; - 2.4.4 Approved affiliation agreements with institutions and clinical practice learning environments at which student learning will occur that: - are legally binding agreements - require completion of the clinical agency form (APPENDIX H) - ensure faculty responsibility for students and student learning experiences - contain termination clauses - provide for periodic review and revision as necessary; - 2.4.5 Accreditation by a national and regional accrediting body approved by the United States Department of Education.